jporeilly/Ansible/Labs/01 Install & Configuration/04 Commands/commands.md

 ```
 ansible 10.0.0.2 -m fetch -a "src=~/ansible_assets/dest_files/transfer_file.txt dest=./dest_files/ flat=yes"
 ```
-but..!!   what happens if I have the same filename on serveral servers (could also )..  then it will fail..  so you could use a variable based on inventory hostname.
+but..!!   what happens if I have the same filename on serveral servers ..  then it will fail..  so you could use a variable based on inventory hostname.

 on the ansible controller:
 ```